 It’s when the music industry entered the digital era that things went wrong.
 They didn’t adapt to technology and it ate them up.
 They’ve been fighting an uphill battle ever since.

 The Swift Factor

 I don’t need to tell you how big Taylor Swift is.
-Her Facebook page has nearly 75 million “likes” (including mine).
-Over 85 million people follow her on Twitter.
+Her Facebook page has over 71 million “likes” and over 73 million followers.
+Over 83 million people follow her on Twitter.
 Her Reputation album was the first to sell over 2 million copies since 2015.
 The album went on to sell over 4.5 million copies.
-(That’s exactly 1.2 million more records than I have sold in my entire lifetime.)
+(That’s exactly 4.5 million more records than I have sold in my entire lifetime.)

 Recently, I asked a younger friend when was the last time he paid for music.
 He looked at me sheepishly and admitted it had been a very, long time.
 He just downloads songs from YouTube.

 - What’s your opinion on the future of the music industry?
 Make sure to cite at least two resources that support your opinion.
-(You may not use any of the videos or links from this blog, but you must also come up with at least two resources of your own.)
+(You may use any of the videos or links from this blog, but you must also come up with at least two resources of your own.)
 (10 points)

 - How does the way the music industry operates impact new or independent artists?
+(10 points)